Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Mimic.md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/monstrosity/shapechanger
-statblock: inline
+aliases: ["Mimic"]
 ---
 # Mimic
 *Source: Monster Manual p.
-220, Curse of Strahd, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, The Lost Dungeon of Rickedness: Big Rick Energy, Infernal Machine Rebuild, Explorer's Guide to Wildemount, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, The Wild Beyond the Witchlight, Keys from the Golden Vault*
+220, Curse of Strahd.
+Available in the SRD.*

 Mimics are shapeshifting predators able to take on the form of inanimate objects to lure creatures to their doom.
 In dungeons, these cunning creatures most often take the form of doors and chests, having learned that such forms attract a steady stream of prey.